 The Al-Hakim Mosque in Cairo is a major Muslim religious site located in an area of the city known as Islamic Cairo, just a short distance to the south of Bab Al-Futuh, which is the name of the old city’s Northern Gate.
 It is the second-most religiously significant Fatimid mosque in Egypt, and the 4th most religiously significant complex in the country.
+This mosque isn’t currently feature in existing range of Cairo tour packages, but it can be included in any one of our tour itineraries if requested.

 The mosque’s two minarets, along with the irregular rectangular courtyard, make this mosque very unique.
 Another very unusual feature of the Al-Hakim Mosque, is its monumental entrance which also includes a large stone porch.
 While these unique features do allow the mosque to stand out from other mosques in the area, they are not the only reason why so many people visit this site.